AlexCharlton/glfw3-chicken/README.md

     [procedure] (set-char-callback!
 [WINDOW [CALLBACK]])
     [procedure] (set-monitor-callback!
 [WINDOW [CALLBACK]])

-Set the callback functions associated with `WINDOW`. `WINDOW` defaults to `window`. `CALLBACK` defaults to an external function that calls the corresponding callback parameter.
+Set the callback functions associated with `WINDOW`.
+Used when the callback parameters are not desired. `WINDOW` defaults to `window`. `CALLBACK` defaults to an external function that calls the corresponding callback parameter.

 ### Modified functions
 The following functions take a different number of arguments than their GLFW counterparts.
 This is because the original function accepted values passed by reference for modification.